 Better editing is required if your tagline is, A Resource for Christian Living.

 The Problem with Self-Identification

-Recently we hosted a college professor at our church tasked with helping our congregation understand the history, politics, and culture of Islam.
+Recently we hosted a college professor at our church tasked with our congregation understand the history, politics, and culture of Islam.
 Greg teaches World Religions.
 Our aim was to get an understanding before thinking solely from an apologetic position.
 Think Bob Roberts Jr.’s, @bobrobertsjr, call to listen and learn.

 Greg pointed out that one of the double-edged swords for Christians in America is the practice of self-identification.
 He may have considered the exercise to be a pillar of American Religion.
 The sword of Damocles cuts across the claim that all Muslims by applying the same generalization that all Christians are the same.
 Even more, if I self-identify as a Christian but call for the genocide of another people while pointing to my chosen Sacred Text, then I cannot condemn another who does the same with his or her Sacred Text.
 Most Christians, especially those who claim to be conservative, prefer what is good for the gander to be different from the goose.